elephantscale/es-training-new/machine-learning/generic/Recommendations-Generic.md

  *  **Data Size**

      - A streaming service may have100 Million users, 100,000 titles, and say every user rates 20 movies.

-     - 100 Million x 20 = 2,000 million = 2 Billion ratings !
+     - 100 Million x 20 = 2,000 million = 2 Billion ratings!

      - Netflix has 5 Billion ratings

      - Huge matrix --> won't fit on a single machine, need to distribute the data on a cluster

 Notes: